xiang-ji-ncsu/xiang-ji-ncsu.github.io/Publication/index.markdown

 This is my main project.
 We are trying to develop phylogenetic model counting amount of inter-locus gene conversion (IGC) in multi-gene families.
 Our current program works for smallest multi-gene family (only 2 members).
 We are currently writing a draft.
 Hopefully, it will be sent out soon.

-*All of the files in this page are copyrighted .
-They are provided for your convenience, yet you may download them only if you are entitled to do so by your arrangements with various publishers.

-**Copyright statement copied from Dr. Jiasen Zhang's webpage.

 =======================================================